+Priorities:

-Priorities: Homeowner Rehabilitation and Reconstruction: LMI households who reside in a 100-year floodplain will have equal priority.
-75% of funds are set aside for households residing within a town or city where at least 100 homes sustained major to severe damage, or in a Census Tract where at least 50 homes sustained major to severe damage, and or more of the following conditions: a) the householder is 65 years of age and older; b) a member of the household receives Social Security Disability Income or Supplemental Security Income.
+Homeowner Rehabilitation and Reconstruction: LMI households who reside in a 100-year floodplain will have equal priority as well as a) homes that sustained major to severe damage; b) the householder is 65 years of age and older; c) a member of the household receives Social Security Disability Income or Supplemental Security Income.

-Homeowner Reimbursement: Funds will be distributed on a firstcome-first-serve basis as the program is for repairs already completed in the home.
+Homeowner Reimbursement: Funds will be distributed on a first-come-first-serve basis as the program is for repairs already completed in the home.